Vindelev Hoard: Further C-bracteates

 The two remaining C bracteates are similar in motif to X4 and X13 described above.
 The face on X11 looks to the right, unlike on the other bracteates.
 The runic inscription is separated from the figurative depiction by a band.
 As with X13 with the Odin inscription, a stem-identical piece of X11 was also found at Bolbro near Odense.
 With a diameter of 11.8 cm, the similarly designed X17 is the second largest bracteate of the Vindelev Hoard and the third largest ever found and was folded before being deposited.

 Further finds

-The approximately six centimeter wide mouthpiece of a sword scabbard (X18) is undamaged.
+The approximately 6 cm wide mouthpiece of a sword scabbard (X18) is undamaged.
 It is just as highly crafted as the other finds.
 Morten Axboe dates it to the beginning of the 6th century as the youngest piece in the treasure.
 In his opinion, the filigree weave pattern conceals animal heads.